IMYangJinheng/DeepCFD-for-Prediction-of-flow-field-in-Laval-nozzle/README.md

 # DeepCFD-for-Prediction-of-flow-field-in-Laval-nozzle
-  This is a U-Net-based deep learning model, which we call DeepCFD.
+  This is a U-Net-based deep learning model, called DeepCFD.
 You can use this model to predict the temperature, velocity, and pressure flow fields within a Laval nozzle.
-The specific nozzle parameters, mesh, case, and model training dataset are also provided.
-If you need the complete dataset, please contact us.
+We also provide the detailed nozzle parameters, meshes, cases, and model training dataset, as well as the script used to generate the dataset.
+If you would like to request the complete dataset, please contact us.